-Budgeted cost: £ 106,960
+Budgeted cost: £ 130,599

-Activity Evidence that supports this Challenge approach number(s) addressed Small group and 1:1 tuition for students in English with an academic mentor Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
+Activity Evidence that supports this approach Challenge number(s) addressed Small group and 1:1 tuition for students in English with an academic mentor Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
+1 Small group and 1:1 tuition for students in Maths with an academic mentor Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
 1 Small group and 1:1 tuition for students in maths with an HLTA Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
 1 English masterclasses for 7+; 5+ and 4+ Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
 1 Maths masterclasses for 7+; 5+ and 4+ Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
-1 1:1 tuition for A level and GCSE students using MyTutor Pupils make on average 1 whole grade of progress in their tutored subject, after one term of tuition for GCSEs.
-(MyTutor Impact Report 2021) 1 Support for students with improving reading and comprehension.
+1 1:1 tuition for A level and GCSE students using Rugby School programme Pupils make on average 1 whole grade of progress in their tutored subject, after one term of tuition for GCSEs.
+1 Support for students with improving reading and comprehension.
 Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
-1 Resources for pupils to support independent study at home and in school (calculators, textbooks, online subscriptions) EEF: metacognition and independent learning 2 Online Revision Resources to include MyGCSE Science, mathswatch, GCSE Pod EEF: metacognition and independent learning 2 Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school-led tutoring Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
+1 Subscription to and staffing for Lexia Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
+1 Resources for pupils to support independent study at home and in school (calculators, textbooks, online subscriptions) EEF: metacognition and independent learning 2 Online Revision Resources to include MyGCSE Science, mathswatch, GCSE Pod EEF: metacognition and independent learning 2

+Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school-led tutoring Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
+1, 2 Recruitment of academic mentors from 6 th form to support pupils with studies.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
 1, 2

-Recruitment of academic mentors from 6 th form to Tuition targeted at specific needs and knowledge gaps can be an effective method to support pupils.
-1, 2 support pupils with studies.